TheThingsIndustries/generic-node-se/CONTRIBUTING.md

 ### :bulb: New features

  If you have a great idea or think some functionality is missing, we want to know!
-The only thing you have to do for that is to [create a Feature request issue](https://github.com/TheThingsIndustries/generic-node-se/issues) if it doesn't exist yet.
+The only thing you have to do for that is to [create a Feature request issue](https://github.com/TheThingsIndustries/generic-node-se/issues) if it does not exist yet.
 Please use the issue template and fill out all sections.

 ### :beetle: Issues

-If you notice that one of the applications is not functioning properly or there may be a bug in the implementation, please [create a Bug report issue](https://github.com/TheThingsIndustries/generic-node-se/issues) if it doesn't exist yet.
+If you notice that one of the applications is not functioning properly or there may be a bug in the implementation, please [create a Bug report issue](https://github.com/TheThingsIndustries/generic-node-se/issues) if it does not exist yet.
 Please use the issue template and fill out all sections.

 ### :hammer_and_wrench: Pull requests